r8ck0/Raspberry-Pi-5-Running-Kali-Linux/README.md

     ```
 * **Configuration files:** Instructions on how to modify specific configuration files for your setup.

-## Usage

-Explain how to use any scripts or custom configurations you've included.

-## Contributing

-If you'd like to contribute to this project, feel free to submit pull requests.
-Please ensure your contributions follow best practices.

 ## License

 [Your License (e.g., MIT License)](LICENSE.md)